vmagnin/TapTempo-Fortran/README.md

 ```
 $ gfortran -o taptempo src/taptempo.f90 app/main.f90
-* ./taptempo
+$ ./taptempo
 ```

 ## Options

 ```
-Usage : taptempo [options]
+Usage: taptempo [options]

 Options :
   -h, --help            display this help message
   -o, --output          save the results in the taptempo.txt file
-  -p, --precision       change the number of decimal for the tempo,
+  -p, --precision       change the number of decimals for the tempo,
                         the default is 0 decimal places, the max is 5 decimals
   -r, --reset-time      change the time in seconds to reset the calculation,
                         the default is 5 seconds